euvl/vue-notification/README.md

 ### Plugin Options

-You can configure the plugin itself with an additional options object:
+Configure the plugin itself using an additional options object:

 ```js
 Vue.use(notifications, { name: 'alert' })